nerc-project/nerc-docs/docs/get-started/allocation/allocation-details.md

 ![Veiwing Resource Allocation Details](images/viewing_resource_allocation_details.png)

-Clicking the Action icon for the corresponding allocation will open a page displaying detailed information about that allocation.
+Clicking the Action icon (shown as a folder icon on the right side of each allocation, as seen in the image above) for the corresponding allocation will open a page displaying detailed information about that allocation.
 You can access either the [PI and Manager View](#pi-and-manager-view) or [General User View](#general-user-view) of the allocation detail page for _OpenStack_ or _OpenShift_ Resource Allocation,